Port Qasim: Location

 Location of the Port Qasim makes it very well connected to the transportation infrastructure of the country.
 It is at distance of only 15 km from the national highway, providing direct access to the hinterland through road.
 A further 14 km of railway track inside the terminal links it to the national railway network through 6 railway tracks.
 Jinnah International Airport is also very near, at a distance of 22 km.

-Port Qasim's residential area is a neighbourhood of Bin Qasim Town of Karachi.
+Port Qasim's residential area is a neighbourhood of Bin Qasim of Karachi.

 Land allocation for port and industrial zones

 The total area of the port comprises 3,520 acres (14.2 km2) with an adjacent 8,700 acres (35 km2) industrial estate.
 Port Qasim has been divided into three main zones as following:

 Terminal facilities

 Currently Port Qasim is offering following facilities:

 Night navigation facilities are available at the port, handling up to vessels of LOA 202 meters during night.